Hall of Fame Southwest DeKalb track coach Napoleon Cobb dies

-Napoleon Cobb, the Hall of Fame track-and-field coach from Southwest DeKalb High who developed Olympic medalists Terrence Trammell and Angelo Taylor, died late Monday evening.
+Napoleon Cobb, the Hall of Fame track and field coach from Southwest DeKalb High who developed Olympic medalists Terrence Trammell and Angelo Taylor, died late Tuesday evening.
 He was 80.

 Cobb also was a prominent football coach and offensive coordinator for Southwest DeKalb during its glory days under coach Buck Godfrey, his close friend for decades.